Statuses

 Setting Status

-The status of an issue can be set explicitly by your team:
+The status of an issue can be set explicitly by your team by:

-• Selecting the status from the top bar when a specific issue is open
+Clicking on the status to choose from the dropdown when a specific issue is open

 You can also use features like Triggers or Macros to automatically set the status of an issue as part of a workflow.